ovh/docs/pages/bare_metal_cloud/dedicated_servers/getting-started-with-dedicated-server-eco/guide.en-sg.md

 ---
-title: "Getting started with a Kimsufi, So You Start or Rise dedicated server"
+title: "How to get started with a Kimsufi, So You Start or Rise dedicated server"
-excerpt: "Find out how to proceed after the delivery of your Kimsufi, So You Start or Rise dedicated server"
+excerpt: "Find out how to manage a Kimsufi, So You Start or Rise in the OVHcloud Control Panel and how to start with configuring and securing a server"
-updated: 2024-04-04
+updated: 2024-04-08
 ---

 ## Objective

-A dedicated server is a physical server located in one of our data centres.
+A dedicated server is a physical server ("bare metal") located in one of our data centres.
 Unlike Web Hosting plans (also referred to as "shared hosting"), which are technically managed by OVHcloud, you are fully responsible for the administration of your dedicated server.

-**This guide will help you with the first steps of managing your Kimsufi, So You Start or Rise dedicated server.**
+**This guide provides all the information required for your first steps with a Kimsufi, So You Start or Rise dedicated server.**

 ## Requirements